 Q: Why type of Jackhammer’s drill bit can I use for heavy-duty demolition tasks?

 Ans: Several jackhammers designed with a weight of about 30 to 50 Lbs were produced initially for massive demolitions and tile removal tasks.
 In general, the average impact forces of those devices are usually as high as 30 feet-per-pound.

 For this reason, a 1-1/8-inch hexagonal steel bit should be the most suitable for your heavy-duty demolition jobs.

 The demolition jobs you are to carry out should dictate the type of electric hammer you should purchase.
-For heavy-duty best demolition tools like hammers should be for heavy-duty demolition jobs while the lightweight variant should be for tile removal and other small demolition tasks.
+For heavy-duty best demolition hammer for tile removal should be for heavy-duty demolition jobs while the lightweight variant should be for tile removal and other small demolition tasks.

 Also, pay due considerations to what angles you would need to work and if the durability of the hammer matches how difficult your job might be.